 What can I complain about?

-EWON can investigate a range of billing issues including:
+We can investigate a range of billing issues including:

 - high bills or disputed accounts

-- estimated accounts
+- estimated bills

 - billing delays

-- errors with rebates or concessions
+- errors with rebates or concessions.

-- new appliances
+- faulty or new appliances

 - more people living in the property

-- catch up bill following an under-read or estimated bill
+- 'catch up' bill following an under-read or estimated bill

-- different billing period
+- changes to a billing period

 - first bill at a new address